 Once the deal was sealed, there was no problem fitting all of the new Class I and III lift trucks with the optimal li-ion batteries.
 Lawhorn and Jerry Mastroianni, sales manager from OneCharge, developed the battery specs to choose from the OneCharge product line of over 550 models.

-Results, Return on Investment and Future Plans
+Summary.
+Results, ROI, and Future Plans

 One and half years after the start of the operations at new distribution centers powered by li-ion batteries, Briggs & Stratton has seen no issues with the equipment, and Harlow is happy with the performance boost.
 No leaking acid, none of the downtime associated with lead-acid batteries, and “what’s nice about lithium batteries is that there is no memory effect!
 You can randomly charge it at 90 percent or at 10 percent,” Harlow said.